HSBC bans customers from buying bitcoin-backer MicroStrategy shares

 The bank will not facilitate the buying or exchange of products related to or referencing the performance of virtual currencies, the message to an HSBC InvestDirect client said.
 Bitcoin is the largest and best-known virtual currency.

-MicroStrategy did not respond to an email and phone message requesting comment.
+MicroStrategy declined to comment.
 The U.S. business software firm is led by bitcoin proponent Michael Saylor and owns bitcoin worth billions of dollars.

 While HSBC will allow the holding, sale and outgoing transfer of MicroStrategy shares, it will forbid new purchases or incoming transfers, said the message dated March 29.